 Well, you should always start with your goals.
 You can then identify which key metrics will help you measure your progress toward those goals.
 Once you start counting, you can improve these metrics; find out what’s working and not, then tweak and tune them.

 Long-term conversion (Conclusion)

 Increasing your conversion rates is a long-term investment.
-Once you start getting back to your feet, you should pay attention to what your audience likes and dislikes.
-This will give you a good indication of what content to cut out and what to focus on in the future for keep converting.
+Once you get back to your feet, you should pay attention to what your audience likes and dislikes.
+This will give you a good indication of what content to cut out and what to focus on in the future to keep converting.

-Don’t stop monitoring your site’s activity just because you are going through a good period.
-Chances are that your industry’s trends will change overnight and you will have to make up for that shift in interest very quickly to remain relevant.
+Don’t stop monitoring your site’s activity just because you are going through a reasonable period.
+Chances are that your industry’s trends will change overnight, and you will have to quickly make up for that shift in interest to remain relevant.